GitHub-Insight-ANZ-Lab/aiapp1day/docs/02-Part-2-Building-Chatbot/5-Chatbot-Backend.md

 ## Add LangChain Agent to Backend API

-1. In the previous task, we have create a LangChain agent and it is able to RAG to response to our question.
-Now, lets add the code into our Backend API service.
+1. In the previous task, we created a LangChain agent that is capable of generating responses using RAG.
+Now, let's integrate this code into our Backend API service.

-2. Do a diff in VS code between `labs\02-LAB-02\5-Chatbot-Backend\agent.js` and  `labs\02-LAB-02\5-Chatbot-Backend\langchain-agent.js`. you will see there are additional code added in the function to manage chat history.
+2. Compare `labs\02-LAB-02\5-Chatbot-Backend\agent.js` and `labs\02-LAB-02\5-Chatbot-Backend\langchain-agent.js`.
+You will notice that additional code has been added to the function to manage chat history.

    ![alt text](images/chatbot-frontend-image-1.png)

-3. Copy `agent.js` into `apps\api\bikestore\agent.js` so that the backend is able to connect to both CosmosDb and OpenAI service
+3. Copy `agent.js` into `apps/api/bikestore/agent.js` to enable the backend to connect to both CosmosDb and OpenAI service.

 ## Test out Backend API Swagger